smoeding/puppet-openssl/README.md

 }
 ```

 This would install the Let's Encrypt certificate stored in the `letsencrypt-ca.crt` file.
-For CA certificates the module automatically creates hashes pointing to the installed file.
-On a Debian client node this would create the following file and link:
+For these certificates the module automatically adds a trust attribute.
+On Debian based distributions a symbolic link pointing to the installed file will be created using the certificate hash as name:

 ``` text
 lrwxrwxrwx 1 root root   18 Jul 14 13:27 /etc/ssl/certs/4f06f81d.0 -> letsencrypt-ca.crt
 -r--r--r-- 1 root root 1647 May 17 09:09 /etc/ssl/certs/letsencrypt-ca.crt
 ```

+On RedHat based distributions the `certutil` binary is used to add the certificate to the system-wide NSS database in `/etc/pki/nssdb`.

 ### Install a certificate and key using defaults